Braemar Property Value Report: September-October 2020 (Courtyard Series)

 Days on market is the final column and where we learn how long it took for Braemar Courtyard homes to go under contract.
 The six month average was two days quicker than the already fast six days seen in the twelve month average marketing time.
 Both median values are in agreement at four days.
 Braemar Courtyard homes, like just about every home style, are getting gobbled up fast in this low inventory/high demand market.

-If you placed your Braemar Courtyard home on the market, priced to current conditions, you could expect to be under contract within one to three weeks.
-You could also expect to pay bout 2% of the sales price in seller subsidy.
+If you placed your Braemar Courtyard home on the market, priced to current conditions, you could expect it to be under contract in less than a week.
+You could also expect to give nothing in closing help.

 The next Braemar Property Value Report will be out in January.
-Until then, I wish you every happiness this holiday season.
-And always, if the need arises for you to sell your Braemar home, don’t hesitate to give me a call.
-No matter the season, I am here to get you the most money from the sale of your home.
+Until then, I wish you every happiness the holiday season has to offer.
+If you find yourself with the need to sell between now and then, don’t hesitate to reach out and find out the benefits of our year end market vs. waiting for spring.
 Since 2005, No One Knows Braemar Better!